Perth Stadium: Soccer

 The stadium hosted a friendly match between Perth Glory and Chelsea on 23 July 2018.

 The 2019 A-League Grand Final was played at the stadium on 19 May 2019, which was the first time Perth Glory has hosted the grand final in the League's history.
 The Grand Final broke the attendance record for an A-League finals series match.
 Manchester United played two pre-season games at the stadium, one against Perth Glory on 13 July 2019 and the other against historic rival Leeds United on 17 July 2019.

-In July 2022, English Premier League clubs Manchester United, Aston Villa, Leeds United, and Crystal Palace will travel to Perth to compete in ICON - Perth's Festival of International Football.
-Crystal Palace plays Leeds United on 22 July, and Manchester United will play Aston Villa on 23 July.
+In July 2022, English Premier League clubs Manchester United, Aston Villa, Leeds United, and Crystal Palace travelled to Perth to compete in ICON - Perth's Festival of International Football.
+Crystal Palace played Leeds United on 22 July, and Manchester United played Aston Villa on 23 July.